-Gurney's public spaces and rooms have been updated in contemporary beach style, and all of its rooms, suites and cottages have ocean views and private decks for sunning yourself.
+Gurney's public spaces and rooms have been updated in contemporary beach style, and all of its rooms, suites, and cottages have ocean views and private decks for sunning yourself.
 (Warning: Keep your clothes on if you're on the ground floor—there's a sidewalk!)

 Gurney's indoor seawater pool is the only one of its kind in America, filled with local ocean water that has been sand-filtered and warmed to a pleasant temperature.
 Floor-to-ceiling windows afford expansive ocean views, and in the summer, glass doors open onto an outdoor lounge deck.
 Alas for purists, they do have to add chlorine to comply with state laws, but add as little as possible.

-The thalassotherapy theme continues in the spa, which was built in 1978 and is dated, but has some pluses.
+The thalassotherapy theme continues in the spa, which was built in 1978 and is dated but has some pluses.
 Where most spas just add powdered algae or minerals to their tap water, Gurney's can use real seawater in a modern hydrotherapy tub.

 Detoxifying seaweed wraps are done with very pure, marine-based products from Spa Technologies, which harvests seaweed in Britanny, France.
 There are no parabens, artificial fragrances, or dyes in their products.

-For Swedish, deep tissue massage or hot stone massage, ask for Gene Hamilton.
-He's a massage veteran who has a passion for his work, and extremely skilled hands.
+For Swedish, deep tissue massage, or hot stone massage, ask for Gene Hamilton.
+He's a massage veteran who has a passion for his work and extremely skilled hands.
 You can get a massage on the beach.
 Inhaling the fresh ocean air actually has thalassotherapy benefits.

 Its Finnish-style rock sauna delivers dry heat, letting you enjoy high temperatures and deep physical benefits.
 As you loosen up, you can splash aromatherapy water on the heated rocks to raise the humidity temporarily and deliver moisture to the skin.
 Health perks of saunas include pain relief, improved circulation, and lower blood pressure.

 Moist heat (120 degrees, 100 percent humidity) has been used for centuries to release impurities through perspiration.
-The heat and humidity of our eucalyptus-infused steam room opens pores and peripheral capillaries and lubricates the upper respiratory tract.
-After taking a steam, invigorate your body with an aquatic massage in our Swiss shower.
+The heat and humidity of the eucalyptus-infused steam room open pores, and peripheral capillaries and lubricates the upper respiratory tract.
+After taking a steam, invigorate your body with an aquatic massage in the Swiss shower.

 Its fitness center is open 24 hours a day for resort guests and members.
 It is outfitted with treadmills, circuit equipment, elliptical machines, stationary bikes, and an array of weight-training equipment.
 Classes are complimentary for hotel guests, subject to availability.
 Personal training sessions are also offered.

-Gurney's has partnered with the experientially-driven wellness and travel design firm Wellthily, which presents healthful programming on the property during the summer.
+Most people come to Gurney's resort spa from New York City to spend their time basking on the beach.
 But take some time to explore Montauk.
-It has lots of state parks with hiking trails, the famous Montauk lighthouse, a charming downtown, even horseback riding on the first cattle ranch in America.
+It has lots of state parks with hiking trails, the famous Montauk Lighthouse, a charming downtown, and even horseback riding on the first cattle ranch in America.